 tinybert_tokenizer = AutoTokenizer.from_pretrained("huawei-noah/TinyBERT_General_4L_312D")

-All three share the same 30,522-token WordPiece vocabulary and special tokens ([CLS], [SEP], [PAD], [MASK]), so the tokenized output is consistent across models.
+Here, we can see all three share the same 30,522-token WordPiece vocabulary.
+They also share the same special tokens ([CLS], [SEP], [PAD], [MASK]).
+So the tokenized output is the same across models.

 The three distilled models share the same WordPiece vocabulary, so titles tokenize identically.